rajuyce/k8s-demo/README.md

 ```
 #Type "yes" and Enter in Terrform prompt to provision AWS resources for EKS

-Take environment configuration to back and soure the configuration to access the cluster by kubectl
+Take environment configuration to backup and soure the configuration to access the K8s cluster by kubectl

 ```bash
 terraform output kubectl_config > kubeconfig